dyakonoff/cuba-validation/README.md

 }
 ```

-Or we can do the same thing using lambda-function syntax:
+Alternatively, we can do the same thing using lambda-function syntax:

 ```java
     @Override